manuxi/SuluSchemaOrgBundle/README.md

 #Sulu SchemaOrg Bundle

-This bundle integrate microformats from Schema.org to your project.
+This bundle integrate Structured Data from (Schema.org)[https://schema.org/] to your project.

 ## Instalation